The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Results

 In the bottom panel of Figure~\ref{fig:hmxb_masses}, we plot the same HMXB$_{z0}$ distribution along with the subpopulation of $z_{<0.05}$ \acp{HMXB} that will form merging \acp{BBH} within a Hubble time of \ac{ZAMS} (BBHm$_{\mathrm{H}}$).
 Here, the distributions are \emph{both} weighted by their X-ray detectability.
-This compares the full observable population of \acp{HMXB} to the subpopulation that will become merging \acp{BBH} within a Hubble time.
+This compares the full detectable population of \acp{HMXB} to the subpopulation that will become merging \acp{BBH} within a Hubble time.
 Changing the (black) distribution of the \ac{BBH} sample from $z_{<20}$ in the central panel to $z_{<0.05}$ in the bottom panel creates extra support for low-mass \ac{BBH} mergers that is independent of changing the weights from $\mathcal{W}_{\mathrm{gw}}$ to $\mathcal{W}_{\mathrm{xrb}}$.
 This spread to lower masses is a result of the $z_{<0.05}$ population residing at higher metallicities.

 We find that the X-ray detection-weighted BBHm$_{\mathrm{H}}$ progenitors have higher donor masses relative to the full detection-weighted \ac{HMXB} population.
-This is because observable \acp{HMXB} are unlikely to form \acp{BBH} in our sample; in addition to the progenitors of these stars having lower \ac{ZAMS} masses, we find that many lose additional mass during the \ac{HMXB} phase, making it more likely that they will ultimately form a \ac{NS} or \ac{WD}.
-In fact, only $\simeq 20\%$ of \acp{HMXB} that emit observably for $1~\mathrm{Myr}$ or longer (the upper tail of the emission distribution in Figure~\ref{fig:emit_duration_kde}) contain donor stars that will form \acp{BH}.
+This is because detectable \acp{HMXB} are unlikely to form \acp{BBH} in our sample; in addition to the progenitors of these stars having lower \ac{ZAMS} masses, we find that many lose additional mass during the \ac{HMXB} phase, making it more likely that they will ultimately form a \ac{NS} or \ac{WD}.
+In fact, only $\simeq 20\%$ of \acp{HMXB} that emit above the X-ray detection threshold for $1~\mathrm{Myr}$ or longer (the upper tail of the emission distribution in Figure~\ref{fig:emit_duration_kde}) contain donor stars that will form \acp{BH}.
 Of these \acp{HMXB} that emit for longer times \textit{and} form \acp{BBH}, over $80\%$ are too wide to merge within a Hubble time.